Hajaku12/WebServer/README.md

 ## Overview

-ConcurrentTestWebApp is a multithreaded web server application written in Java.
+This is a multithreaded web server application written in Java.
 It serves HTML files and Base64-encoded image files, capable of handling multiple client connections concurrently.
 The server limits the number of concurrent clients and provides a custom response when this limit is exceeded.

 ## Features